AyoKeito/e621updater-python/README.md

 Or you can download a zip archive from Releases.

-## start.bat is included to simplify running the program under Windows:
+## start.bat is included to simplify running the script under Windows:
-If needed, it creates a venv in the program's folder, installing needed requirements.
+If needed, it creates a venv in the script's folder, installing needed requirements.
 After that, it simply runs both scripts using this venv. database.py will start first with `-m` flag. tagger.py will start after that, with `-f` flag.
 If you need to add or change any flags, you can do that using Notepad.